JWillie90/Star-Citizen-3.18-X52-Pro-Control-Profile/README.md

 Name: X52 Pro Layout with Rudders and MFD

 Date: April 19, 2023

 SC Patch: 3.18.1

+NOTE: I have provided all source files and templates in the "files" branch

 Description:
 This layout is designed for the Logitech X52 Pro HOTAS System (Single Stick and Thruster)